Cyberwolf7583/customer_banking/README.md

 I wrote my code in the customer banking file and it is to be ran in it as well:

 I have a screenshot of the code I ran.
-It is in the  readme file:
+It is in the  readme file however the screenshot isnt being loaded correctly:
 [text](<ScreenShot working code>)